DanielLin9406/fullstack-priceDashboard/README.md

 ## Features

-- No need to reload page after create/update/delete, the state is always up-to-date with backend.
+- The state is always up-to-date with backend even when create/update/delete operation has been triggered.
-- Easily to check the following promotion in queue pool.
-- Show individual product price in different promotion sale
+- Allow user to auto sign in if browser has been permitted to store his/her password.
+- Power visual for understanding which promotion is on live and what is next promotion.
-- You can understand how much a product cost to a particular user who may alrady has a product before.
+- You can easily calculate a product price for a user who could has any combination of company's early product before.

 ### Web Service Features

 Tech perspective:

-- Use my own Webpack setting for React instead of CRA.
+- Take advantage of the power of Webpack for packaging web service in dev and prod. environment instead of directly using CRA.
-- Layout, route and page as component for more flexibility.
+- Separte layout, route and page as component for more flexibility.
+- Auto sign in with Credential Management API.
-- Separate container as subscriber of Redux make it easy to understand.
+- Separate Redux's mapStateToProps and mapDispatchToProps from every component in order to make it easy to understand.
-- Use React design pattern such as compound, render-props and context api to build reuseable component.
+- Implement React's design pattern such as compound, render-props and context api to build reuseable and clear component.
-- Use nginx as static file server in production version.
+- Use nginx as static file server in production environment.

 ### User/Promotions/Prices/Upgrade-rules Service Features

 Tech perspective:

-- Clearly understand Node/Express backend structure with ES6 syntax.
+- Best practice of Node/Express with ES6 syntax(e.g. self-contained components as file structure).
+- Thanks to Redis, no extra DB query command is executed when post/update/delete router has been called and still can return a full list of promotion.
-- Every route has implemented Redis as cache server to reduce DB write/read operation.
+- Every route has implemented Redis as cache server to reduce DB's query operation.
-- Thanks for Redis, my API will return full promotion list without additionly DB querying no matter which restfull api is called.
-- Use nginx as reverse-proxy.
+- Use NGINX as a reverse proxy.
-- Separate Express 'app' and 'server'
-- self-contained components as file structure.

 ## Prerequisite